-A 7% trend in medical, dental, and prescription drug claims (6% excluding drug rebates and other collections) is higher than the 4% increases in spending experienced by plans nationally.
-After adjusting for a 2.4% increase in enrollment, WVCHIP's expenditures appear more in line with national trends.
+A 5% trend in medical, dental, and prescription drug claims is similar to the 5% increases in spending experienced by plans nationally.
+After adjusting for a 3.3% increase in enrollment, WVCHIP's expenditures appear to be lower than national trends.
 Three factors affect total claims expenditures: enrollment, utilization of services, and fees paid to providers for services they render to WVCHIP members.
 Each of these factors contributed to the following increases in WVCHIP's claims costs:

-Enrollment: +2.4%

-Service Utilization: +2.2%

-Price/Fee Increases +1.7%
+Enrollment: +3.3% Service Utilization: +1.6% Price/Fee Increases +0.5%